derek-knox/Coding-For-Designers/Coding and Concept/Authoring Time, Compile Time, and Execution Time.md

-# Authoring Time, Compile Time, and Runtime
+# Authoring Time, Compile Time, and Execution Time

 As mentioned previously there are three distinct timeframes when code exists.
 In order, these are:
 1. authoring time
 2. compile time
-3. runtime
+3. execution time

 These distinct timeframes are useful in understanding how the static code in a text file gets transformed to enable a dynamic and interactive creation to exist in realtime.
 We will also touch on why this transformation even needs to occur.